Birds of Kauai Feature image

 Appearance

-The barn swallow4, with its cobalt blue plumage and long, forked tail, is a sight to behold.
-It is from one of the small Hawaii birds community in Kauai and is approximately 6 inches long and boasts a wingspan of 12 inches.
-Its sleek body is adorned with dark brown wings and back and a white belly.
-A red forehead and a black throat add to its unique appearance.
+The barn swallow4 is a beautiful small bird with its cobalt blue plumage and long forked tail.
+It is from one of the small Hawaii birds community in Kauai and is approximately 6 inches long with a wingspan of 12 inches.
+Its sleek body is adorned with dark brown wings and back with white belly.
+A red forehead and black throat add to its unique appearance.

 Habitat

 These are commonly migratory birds found in various habitats, including open areas such as fields and pastures.
-They primarily inhabit areas near human settlements and sheds.
-They make mud nests in buildings and bridges.
+Their primary living areas are near human settlements and sheds.
+They make mud nests in buildings and under bridges.

 Behavior

 Barn swallows are gregarious birds that frequently form flocks.
-They are very active birds, constantly flying around.
-Barn swallows are also adept at catching insects in the air.
-They are known for their unusually high-flying skills.
+They are very active birds and mostly found constantly flying around.
+Barn swallows adopted skill for catching insects in the air.
+They are known for their unusual high-flying skills.

 Diet

 Their diet includes a variety of insects, such as flies, wasps, and mosquitoes.
-Their predatory behavior helps to control the insect population, making them beneficial for Kauai’s agriculture.
+Their predatory behavior helps to control the insect population and making them beneficial for Kauai’s agriculture.

 Nesting

-They build their nests in buildings and bridges, using mud, grass, and feathers as nesting material.
-The female barn swallow lays 4-6 eggs in the nest.
-The eggs hatch after about 14 days.
-The young barn swallows leave the nest after about 21 days.
+They build their nests in buildings and under bridges by using mud, grass, and feathers.
+Female barn swallow lays 4-6 eggs in her nest.
+Eggs hatch after about 14 days. and young barn swallows leave their nest after about 21 days of hatching.

 Java Sparrow